While you’re searching for your first or next house, you may happen upon one for sale that was foreclosed on the previous owner.

 You will need a preapproval letter from your lender detailing how much they will provide in financing, as well as their assessment of your credit and income.
 The bank selling the home does not want to waste any time on a deal that eventually falls through.
 They want to know upfront that you have the money available for purchase.

 However, there is added complexity involved in buying a foreclosure that can add to the cost of buying the property and require more time commitment than a busy doctor can handle.

 There is little to no negotiation in the sale of a foreclosure.
 The bank owner has already priced it to sell quickly while recouping its investment, so it won’t accept lower offers.

 Foreclosed properties are sold as-is.
 You can — and should — conduct a home inspection before making an offer, at your own expense.
 But the inspection is only for your knowledge and for your lender’s underwriting purposes.
 The results can’t be used to negotiate a lower price or repairs from the owner.

 The property’s potential condition is one of the biggest downsides to buying a foreclosure.

 Since the previous owners fell behind in their mortgage payments, chances are they also failed to properly maintain the home.
 They likely didn’t fix leaks, repair the broken garbage disposal or ceiling fan, or replace old paint or flooring.

-Houses that have been vacant for any extended period of time will develop issues, even if it was well maintained by its previous owner.
+Houses that have been vacant for an extended period of time will develop issues, even if it was well maintained by its previous owner.
 Gutters could be filled with debris, which could lead to roof and foundation issues.
 Plumbing that hasn’t been used in months can get locked up.
-Kids sometime use abandoned homes as a hangout and can cause damage.
+Kids sometimes use abandoned homes as a hangout and can cause damage.
 The lawn and landscaping will not have been maintained well during its vacant period.